DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ## Chapter 15: Shadows of Awakening

-#### Chapter 16: The Shadows of Awakening - Navigating the Pitfalls of the Path

 *Every mountain climber knows the most dangerous part of the journey is not the ascent, but the "death zone" near the summit, where the air is thin and the mind plays tricks.
 The path of liberation is no different.
 As your consciousness expands, you will encounter predictable and subtle traps designed to co-opt your awakening and turn it into a more sophisticated cage.
 This chapter is your map of that treacherous terrain.
 These are not signs of failure; they are the final exams of the Cosmic University.*